Professor Stephen Dixon MA(RCA)

-He was recently awarded the inaugural V&A ceramics studio residency (2009-10) where he embarked on a new (and on-going) body of work exploring political portraiture. ('Restoration: Aung San Suu Kyi' 2011).
+He was awarded the inaugural V&A ceramics studio residency in 2009, where he embarked on a new body of work exploring political portraiture. ('Restoration Series' 2011-2013).

 Dixon combines his studio ceramic practice with regular forays into public and community arts;

 In 2000 he received an Arts Council Year of the Artist award for ‘Asylum’, a collaborative project with Amnesty International U.K. and Kosovan refugees.